swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ### Check the results

-Congratulations!
-You've successfully run the experiment on your machine, with guidance from your colleague.
 Your working directory should now appear as follows.

 ```
 .